marsctx/Azure-ELK-Deployment/README.md

 In this deployment, two seperate Network Security Groups were used to further segment the Azure network.
 The Jumpbox, DVWA servers, and Load Balancer were configured under a virtual network with a Network Security Group to set a short list of rules for access control.

-The ELK server and ELK Network Security Group were established under its own dedicated Azure Virtual Network and Subnet with network peering configured to allow traffic to pass between the two.
+The ELK server and ELK Network Security Group were established under its own dedicated virtual network and subnet with network peering configured to allow traffic to pass between the two virtual networks.

 #### Web Servers NSG

-With the rules below in the Network Security Group for the web servers all traffic is initially denied while establishing the network and securing the machines.  `SSH` access is granted to the `localhostIP` to the Jumpbox which is the gateway to the internal network via port `22` Jumpbox and `SSH` access rules.
+With the rules below, the Network Security Group for the web servers denied all traffic while establishing the network and securing the containers.
+SSH access is granted to the `workstation-ip` to the Jumpbox, which is the gateway to the internal network, via `Jumpbox_Access` and `SSH_Access` rules.

-With the Web Access rule a dedicated connection through port `80` is granted to the `localhostIP` as well which gives the user visibility on the DVWA.
+With the `Web_Access` rule a dedicated connection through port `80` is granted to the `workstation-ip` which gives the user visibility on the vulnerable web application.

 Inbound Security Rules: